awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-naming.md

 ## Preventing naming conflicts<a name="stored-procedure-name-conflicts"></a>

 We recommend that you name all procedures using the prefix `sp_`\.
 Amazon Redshift reserves the `sp_` prefix exclusively for stored procedures\.
-By prefixing your procedure names with `sp_`, you ensure that your procedure name won't conflict with any existing or future Amazon Redshift procedure names\.
+By prefixing your procedure names with `sp_`, you make sure that your procedure name won't conflict with any existing or future Amazon Redshift procedure name\.